crossplane/crossplane/docs/services-developer-guide.md

 level schema of its configuration resources.
 These are referred to as [resources], (resource) [kinds], and [objects] interchangeably.
-The kubebuilder scaffolding is a good starting point for any new Crossplane API kind, whether they'll be a managed resource, resource class, or resource claim:
+The kubebuilder scaffolding is a good starting point for any new Crossplane API kind, whether they'll be a managed resource, resource class, or resource claim.

 ```console
 # The resource claim.